DhirajBhakta/reflections/PERMANENT_NOTES/ACID properties.md

 > Most of "NoSQL" DB's can actually manage to give you "A" and "D" and not "I"
 > ("C" is out of the picture)
 ## What is a Transaction?
-a collection of queries, which form a unit of work.
+_A way to group N writes and reads into ONE logical unit._ a collection of queries, which form a unit of work.
 All of these queries should be done OR all should not be done..
 The DB should be consistent before and after the transaction.

+Either the entire transaction succeeds(commit) or the entire transaction fails(rollback, abort), and application can safely **retry**.

 You have a sequence of reads and writes to be done as a part of an "action
 - R(x) ..
 R(y) ..
 W(x) ..
 W(y). . . .
 COMMIT
 - R(x) ..
 R(y) ..
 W(x) ..
 W(y). . . .
 ROLLBACK

+Transactions were invented in first SQL DB = "IBM System R".
+General idea is still the same as System R..as in MySQL, Postgres etc.

+Safety Guarantees provided by Transactions are called **ACID Properties**.
+> **Note** :
+> "ACID" is ambiguous, especially "isolation".
+"ACID Compliant" is mostly a marketing term, you don't really know what you're getting.
+Implementations are different.

+By using a Transaction, the application can pretend that here are no crashes(atomicity), that nobody else is concurrently accessing the database(isolation), and that storage devices are perfectly reliable(durability).
+Even though crashes, race conditions, and disk failures do occur, the transaction **abstraction** hides those problems so that the application does't need to worry about them.

+### Philosophy of Transactions
+**Philosophy of Transactions:** "_If the DB in in danger of violating its guarantee of atomicity, isolation or durability, it would rather ABANDON the transaction entirely than allow it to remain half-finished_"
+NoSQL(specially leaderless replicated ones) don't adhere to this, and use "**Best Effort philosophy**": "_The DB will do as much as it can, and if it runs into an error, it won't undo anything.
+Its the application's responsibility to recover from errors._"

 ### Transactions — ACID Properties
 _The **Safety Guarantees** provided by Transactions._